amyinorbit/amyinorbit.github.io/_posts/2017-09-24-orbitvm-diary-6.md

            ...
        }

-   See it? when `IS_TRUE` is expanded, `POP()` is called twice.
+   See it? when `IS_TRUE` is expanded, `POP()` is called three times.
 It seems evident in retrospect, but that one cost me a few hours of head scratching -- I did not think to look there when I was seeing my stack shrinking faster than it should have been.

  * I've moved the build system to [CMake][2], cause my Makefile was becoming a bit unwieldy.
-I've also split Orbit in a bunch of library in the process, LLVM-style.
+I've also split Orbit in a bunch of libraries in the process, LLVM-style.
 My goal is to have one library for each module, and have the executables (`orbitc`, `orbit`) be as skinny as possible and import the right modules.